SarahU/TDDForTestersWorkshop/README.md

 **Known issues**
 At time of development, a few issues were encountered:

-Known bug where Flask does not work with Python 3.6.
+Known bug where Flask does not work with Python 3.7 - use latest 3.6 instead.
-Issues in Windows with Chrome Webdriver - try Firefox instead
+Issues in Windows with Chrome Webdriver - try Firefox instead.
+(If you have installed both drivers, make sure only one is in your system path, should you still encounter issues).

 **Installation instructions**
 Python 3.6 - not 3.7 - see issues above
+-> Windows users
+  * run CMD as Administrator
-Please select to 'add the PYTHONPATH to your environment variables option
+  * Please select to 'add the PYTHONPATH to your environment variables option

 Also install:
-pip install -U Flask
+ * pip install -U Flask
-pip install -U pytest
+ * pip install -U pytest
-pip install -U selenium
+ * pip install -U selenium
-(pip comes with Python)
+ * (pip comes with Python)

--> Windows users - run CMD as Administrator

 More about Python and Selenium here: https://selenium-python.readthedocs.io/getting-started.html
 Selenium drivers here: https://selenium-python.readthedocs.io/installation.html